LlorencCB/phis-docs-community/docs/experimental-organization.md

 Field plant phenotyping experimentations are refered to in PHIS as **Experiments**.
 Experiments in PHIS form self-sustained organizational units occuring in a delimited and known time frame.
-Every agronomical objects and environmental data stored in PHIS field have to be related to an experiment.
+Every scientific objects and environmental data stored in PHIS field have to be related to an experiment.
 Experiments include both raw and cleaned data.
 The data types found in PHIS experiments are including but not limited to :